-Artists and Creative Workers: Provide Engage artists and creative workers with the resources and opportunities to thrive. in the City enterprise and support their capacity to earn revenue.
+Artists and Creative Workers: Engage artists and creative workers in the City enterprise and support their capacity to earn revenue.

 The city experienced 5.1% job growth in the creative sector between 2014 and 2016.
 Regionally, creative jobs have grown by 14.4% since 2006.
-The creative This growing sector of the overall knowledge economy is unique.
-Artists and creative individuals workers frequently generate their income by combining contracted opportunities in the private for-profit sector with grant opportunities in the public and nonprofit sectors.
-Nonprofit organizations and Small creative businesses also straddle these two worlds, combining for profit and nonprofit revenue streams in order to operate.
+This growing sector of the overall knowledge economy is unique.
+Artists and creative workers frequently generate their income by combining contracted opportunities in the for-profit sector with grant opportunities in the public and nonprofit sectors.
+Small creative businesses also straddle these two worlds, combining for profit and nonprofit revenue streams in order to operate.

 While the creative sector is cited as an important factor in promoting the city as a destination on a national and global scale, sustainability and growth in this sector face particular challenges.
-Small creative businesses often Artists, creative entrepreneurs, and organizationsdo not see themselves as small businesses or fit in traditional small business models.
-They are often configured differently in terms of their labor force and capital infrastructure and space needs.
-To sustain the creative sector the resources that support small businesses need to be tailored and targeted to their unique circumstance and needs.
+Artists, creative entrepreneurs, and organizations do not see themselves as small businesses or fit in traditional small business models.
+They are often configured differently in terms of their labor force and capital and space needs.
+To sustain the creative sector the resources that support small businesses need to be tailored and targeted to their unique needs.

-The City will seek to accomplish the following action steps to Provide Engage artists and creative workers with the resources and opportunities to thrive. in the City enterprise and support their capacity to earn revenue.
+The City will seek to accomplish the following action steps to engage artists and creative workers in the City enterprise and support their capacity to earn revenue.

-- Make City programs for new and small businesses available to artists and creative entrepreneurs, particularly emerging artists, artists of color and indigenous artists, and women.
+- Make City programs for new and small businesses available to artists, art organizations, and creative entrepreneurs, particularly emerging artists, artists of color and indigenous artists, and women.

-- Engage people artistsof color , indigenous artists, and arts and cultural organizations in providing training and mentorship.
+- Engage artists of color, indigenous artists, and arts and cultural organizations in providing training and mentorship.

 - Provide artists and creative workers with competitive compensation.